 - AFTER LAW SCHOOL:

 - After Law School, Mr. Morrison worked at an insurance defense firm in Walnut Creek representing large insurance companies.
 Thereafter, he worked for another Contra Costa County firm representing workers in Employment Discrimination cases.
 Finally in 1996, he commenced employment with the Law Offices of Stanley J. Bell in San Francisco, where he worked in the Civil Litigation Department before taking over the Worker’s Compensation Department in 1999.
-In 2003, Mr. Morrison started the Law Office of Craig W. Morrison, and ultimately moved to the current location in the historic Chancery Building on Market Street.
+In 2003, he opened his own law firm to continue fighting for California's injured workers.

 For a free consultation, call (415) 445-9092 or fill out the short form below.